basic-go-ahead/wikipedia-image-caption-matching/README.md

 | Validation | 70, 71      |
 | Holdout    | 59, 69      |

-According to the table below, the training dataset, in turn, is divided into seven ranges, each intended for training a certain base model.
+According to the table below, the training dataset, in turn, is divided into 7 ranges, each intended for training a certain base model.

 | Base Model | Part Range |
 | ---------- | ---------- |